chi-chen-wei/obj_viewer/README.md

 # OBJ Viewer

+This is a homework of 2023 Computer Graphics course in NTPU, Taiwan.

+Given a skeleton code, I implemented an OBJ viewer with OpenGL.

-The program loaded an OBJ file and a specified MTL file to create mesh data.
+This program loaded an OBJ file and a specified MTL file to create mesh data.
 Then the model as well as the lights were rendered using Blinn-Phong lighting model.
 Finally, image textures were loaded for spatially-varying diffuse coefficients.

 # Reference results